 The Cricut foil transfer kit will need to be placed on the blade side of either your Maker, Venture, or Explore series machine.
 With the Joy line of machines, you only have one spot for blades.
 You will add this whenever design space prompts you to add it.
 Remove any blade that is in the machine and add the foiling tool.

 Close the clamp once the tool is in place and you are ready to create.
-NOTE: The Explore, Venture and Maker machines cannot check to see if you have the right tip in place so you will need to be sure to change to the correct tip.
+NOTE: The Explore, Venture, and Maker machines cannot verify that the correct tip is in place, so you need to be sure that you change to the proper tip.
 You will want to move the white star wheels on your machine all the way to the right.
-Remember that this foil works with pressure so the wheels may transfer some foil if left in place.
+Remember that this foil works with pressure, so the wheels may transfer some foil if left in place.

 How do you cut and foil on one project?